junxit/us-congress-bills-117/bill.md

 > ## § 317V.
 Data system to capture national public safety officer suicide incidence
 >
-> - **(a)** *In general* The Secretary, in coordination with the Director of the Centers for Disease Control and Prevention and other agencies as the Secretary determines appropriate, shall—
+> - **(a)** *In general* The Secretary, in coordination with the Director of the Centers for Disease Control and Prevention and other agencies as the Secretary determines appropriate, may—
 >   - **(1)** develop and maintain a data system, to be known as the Public Safety Officer Suicide Reporting System, for the purposes of—
 >     - **(A)** collecting data on the suicide incidence among public safety officers; and
 >     - **(B)** facilitating the study of successful interventions to reduce suicide among public safety officers; and